urbanobservatory/howbusyistoon/web/content/safety-post/safety-post002.md

 mainimage: /assets/images/uploads/masks.jpg
 weight: 2
 ---
-If you’re visiting the city centre it’s important that you wear a face covering if you are using public transport or you are in shops, banks or other indoor spaces.
+If you're visiting the city centre it's important that you wear a face covering if you are using public transport or you are in shops, banks or other indoor spaces.